MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 | Maven | Maven | Nexus |
 | Docker | DockerHub | Portus |

-Also, understanding the concept of upstream sources where you can specify multiple package sources; and these sources can be public sources or private sources.
+Also, understanding the concept of upstream sources where you can specify multiple package sources, and these sources can be public sources or private sources.

-Also, Apply the following demos:
+Also, apply and implement the following demos/exercises.
-- Create and examine feed on azure artifact with different options
+- Create and examine feed on Azure artifact with different options.
-- Use feeds view to share package

 ### Lesson 3: Integrating Packages in Build Pipeline